dino115/data_maps/README.md

 ## Usage

 ### Mapper
-The DataMaps::Mapper converts data from a ruby hash to another.
+The DataMaps::Mapper converts data only from a ruby hash.
+So you have to import your data and create a ruby hash of it.

 ```ruby
 mapper = DataMaps::Mapper.new(mapping)